Skip to content

 Return Values

-• data: the response of the API request
+• data: the result of the asynchronous function that is passed in.

-• refresh: a function that can be used to refresh the data returned by the handler function
+• refresh/execute: a function that can be used to refresh the data returned by the handler function.

 By default, Nuxt waits until a refresh is finished before it can be executed again.
-Passing true as parameter skips that wait.
+By default, Nuxt waits until a refresh is finished before it can be executed again.

 Type Declarations